backdrop-contrib/content_access/README.md

 In particular:

   * it comes with sensible defaults, so you need not configure anything and everything stays working
   * it is as flexible as you want.
 It can work with per content type settings, per content node settings as well as with flexible Access Control Lists (with the help of the [ACL module](https://backdropcms.org/project/acl)).
   * it tries to reuse existing functionality instead of reimplementing it.
 So one can install the ACL module and set per user access control settings per content node.
-    Furthermore the module provides conditions and actions for the Rules module, which allows one to configure even rule-based access permissions.
   * it optimizes the written content node grants, so that only the really necessary grants are written.
 This is important for the performance of your site.
   * it treats access control as importantly as it should. (e.g. the module has a bunch of simpletests to ensure that everything is working right.)
   * it respects and makes use of Backdrop's built in permissions as far as possible.
 This means the access control tab provided by this module takes these permissions into account and provides you a good overview about the